BiizoNinja/random-text-game/README.md

-- PROJECT TITLE:
+- PROJECT TITLE:\n**CA Game**
-**CA Game**

 - PURPOSE OF PROJECT:
-This project is made by Saketh, Shashank and Srihari for the CA exhibition.
+\nThis project is made by Saketh, Shashank and Srihari for the CA exhibition.

 - VERSION or DATE: 1.0
 - AUTHORS: Saketh, Shashank and Srihari